Primus: Enforcing Attention Usage for 3D Medical Image Segmentation: : Enforcing Attention for 3D Medical Image Segmentation

 \section{\arch: Enforcing Attention for 3D Medical Image Segmentation}

 Due to the shortcomings of prior architectures, we go back to the drawing board to develop a Transformer architecture for 3D medical image segmentation that is both competitive to state-of-the-art CNNs while staying in the visual token domain by adopting the simplistic elegance of the Vision Transformer architecture paradigm \citep{dosovitskiy2020image}.
-We revisit prior design decisions made in UNETR, which is our closest pure Transformer analog \citep{UNETR} and include recent advancements in Transformer architectures from the natural language processing and natural imaging domain to develop a state-of-the-art 3D medical image segmentation Transformer illustrated in \cref{fig:Transformer-architecture}.
-Due to it being the first competitive pure Transformer architecture for 3D medical image segmentation, we name it \textbf{\arch} (\textit{Lat.: ``first''}).
+We revisit prior design decisions made in UNETR, which is the closest Transformer-centric analog \citep{UNETR}, and introduce advancements from the natural language and natural imaging domains to develop a state-of-the-art 3D medical image segmentation Transformer illustrated in \cref{fig:Transformer-architecture}.
+We highlight our improvements in this section, but also mention features which did not influence performance significantly in \cref{apx:extended_primus_results} -- notable are register tokens \citep{darcet2023vision} and additional attention or projection dropout.
+Due to our final architecture being the first competitive Transformer-centric architecture for 3D medical image segmentation, we name it \textbf{\arch} (\textit{Lat.: ``first''}).